 “a” is a constant.
 It’s the unwavering part of my identity.

-Ten chickens.
-Six ducks.
-A groaning tricycle.
-A patch of paddy field.
-A TV with fine channels.
-A set of Mahjong.
-A series of Sudoku books.

-Growing up, this is my world, and where my curiosity towards math originated.

-Sometimes I would sit beside my sister and watch her solve her geometry problems.
-It didn’t bother me whether I actually understood anything, but the circles one upon another seemed intriguing.

-I didn’t think about those things, not even math.
-But I was glad that I finished that pile of Sudoku books before I went to school in town.

 All sorts of puzzles and card games remained to be the most interesting thing for my leisure time, as I gradually moved with my family all the way to Suzhou city, and afterwards going independently to schools in other cities and abroad.
 On this journey, I got access to more books on deeper math topics.
 The concept of infinity excited me at our first encounter; and then comes Group theory, graph theory, number theory… all those mysterious symbols and graphs.
 There was a voice of eager and determination that encourages me to understand them fully one day.